imagej/imagej.github.io/_pages/plugins/fijiyama.md

 Fijiyama is based on the Blockmatching registration algorithm, robust for inter-modality.
 This algorithm is memory consuming and computation intensive.
 When starting Fijiyama, the plugin analyzes your computer settings and might propose to subsample your dataset to fasten the registration process.
 This will not impact the appearance of the final results since the exportation procedure is performed using the initial images, at the chosen resolution.

 -   '''Translation in 3D under Windows : '''under Windows, translation mode in the [3D\_Viewer](https://imagej.net/3D_Viewer) using SHIFT+drag can be hazardous.
 To address this, we associated surnumerous controls to the numerical keypad.
-Using “4” and “6” keys, you can translate the selected volume along the X axis.
-Using “8” and “2” along the Y axis.
-Using “5” and “0”, along the Z axis.
-Rotations can be handled with “7” and “9” (X axis), “1” and “3” (Y axis), and characters “p” and “o” for the Z axis.
+Using "4" and "6" keys, you can translate the selected volume along the X axis.
+Using "8" and "2" along the Y axis.
+Using "5" and "0", along the Z axis.
+Rotations can be handled with "7" and "9" (X axis), "1" and "3" (Y axis), and characters "p" and "o" for the Z axis.
 -   '''3D view disappears : '''depending on the sequence of translations / rotations applied to the scene, the 3D viewer of Fiji/ImageJ sometimes "freezes".
-To solve this problem, turn the objects to a 90 degrees’ angle, and the viewer should come back.
+To solve this problem, turn the objects to a 90 degrees' angle, and the viewer should come back.
 -   '''Other issues ? '''please tell us !
 Try to "repeat" your bug from the beginning, identify the context producing the bug, then send an email to corresponding author, including :

 \- a compressed copy of your output directory - the copy of the content of the ImageJ log window (probably a hundred lines of sentences in red telling where Exceptions were encountered) - Any useful commentary - if possible, the content of the black log window - if possible, a link to the dataset used